Skip to content

 Behavioral Health

 Here at Shasta Community Health, we understand that mental health is as important as physical health.
-That means, to best serve our community, we look at our patients’ well-being from a whole person perspective to include body and mind.
-This allows us to provide whole person care, as well as referrals to our community partners to find solutions for all our patients.
+That means we look at our patients’ well-being from a whole-person perspective to include body and mind.
+This is called behavioral health and it allows us to provide whole-person care, as well as referrals to our community partners to find solutions for all our patients.

 Our Behavioral Health Consultants explore ways to provide: